-On February 1, 2013, the Company entered into a Controlled Equity Offering SM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), pursuant to which Celsion could offer and sell, from time to time, through Cantor, shares of our common stock having an aggregate offering price of up to \$25.0 million (the "ATM Shares") pursuant to the 2015 Shelf Registration Statement.
-Under the ATM Agreement, Cantor may sell ATM Shares by any method deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on The NASDAQ Capital Market, on any other existing trading market for our common stock or to or through a market maker.
+On February 1, 2013, the Company entered into a Controlled Equity Offering SM Sales Agreement (the "ATM Agreement") with Cantor Fitzgerald & Co., as sales agent ("Cantor"), pursuant to which the Company could offer and sell, from time to time, through Cantor, shares of its common stock having an aggregate offering price of up to \$25.0 million (the "ATM Shares") pursuant to the registration statement on Form S-3 (File No. 333-183286).
+Under the ATM Agreement, Cantor may sell ATM Shares by any method deemed to be an "at-the-market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, as amended, including sales made directly on The Nasdaq Capital Market, on any other existing trading market for the Company's common stock or to or through a market maker.
 On October 10, 2018, the Company delivered notice to Cantor terminating the ATM effective as of October 20, 2018.
-The Company has no further obligations under the Sales Agreement.
-From February 1, 2013 through the date of the termination of the ATM Agreement, the Company sold and issued an aggregate of 1,784,396 shares of common stock under the ATM Agreement, receiving approximately \$12.8 million in gross proceeds.
-During the first three months of 2018, the Company received approximately \$1.2 million in proceeds from the sale of 457,070 shares of common stock under the ATM Agreement.
+The Company has no further obligations under the ATM Agreement.
+From February 1, 2013 through the date of the termination of the ATM Agreement, the Company sold and issued an aggregate of 1,784,396 shares of common stock under the ATM Agreement, receiving approximately \$1.2 million in proceeds from the sale of 457,070 shares of common stock under the ATM Agreement.